arunkv/aqi_monitor/README.md

 # aqi_monitor
-AQI monitor on a Raspberry Pi using the SDS011 PM sensor and Adafruit IO
+AQI monitor on a Raspberry Pi using the SDS011 PM sensor and Adafruit IO for reporting

 ## Dependencies
 - Python3